What is a Part 9 debt agreement?

 - Have not been bankrupt, entered into a Debt Agreement or given an authority under Part X of the Bankruptcy Act in the last 10 years

 - Be under set limits specified by AFSA for unsecured debts, assets and after tax income for the next 12 months

 What does insolvent mean?

 A debtor is considered insolvent if they cannot afford to repay their debt as and when they fall due.

 Is it the same as going bankrupt?

 How does it work?

 Once your paperwork has been finalised, you must read it, sign it and send it back to Fox Symes.
 We will then submit it to AFSA (see below).
 Your paperwork must be submitted to AFSA within 14 days of you signing and dating the proposal and Statement of Affairs.

 AFSA will process your proposal after they have assessed it, checked your eligibility and determined that all the documentation is complete.
 AFSA writes to your creditors advising you have submitted a Debt Agreement Proposal and provides them with a copy of your proposal and Explanatory Statement.

 What debts can I include in a debt agreement?

 Only provable unsecured debts such as medical bills, store cards, credit cards and some personal loans can be included.

 What happens to my secured debts such as my car loan and my house mortgage?

 You must continue to pay these loans directly to your creditors.

 I have joint debt.
 What happens with it?

-Your unsecured joint debt or debts must be included in your Debt Agreement.
+Your joint debt or debts must be included in your Debt Agreement.
 However, the co-borrower continues to be liable for the whole of the debt.